opendcl/OpenDCL/Deployment/Content/Examples/DistSampleReadMe.txt

     coding up the logic that made ODCL project embedding possible and easy to use.
 Kudos Owen.

-    Michael Puckett, author of all code and text in this little tutorial.
+    Michael Puckett, author of all code and text in this tutorial.

 Questions?